Comparing GRE or GMAT:

 Analytical Writing is scored on a scale of 0 to 6.

 VI.
-GRE vs. GMAT: Your Strengths and Goals
+GRE or GMAT: Your Strengths and Goals

 To make the best decision, assess your academic strengths and weaknesses, as well as your long-term career goals and aspirations.
 Reflect on your comfort level with specific subjects and consider how each test aligns with your intended graduate school program.